-- 1.1 Content Knowledge.
-Educator candidates must demonstrate knowledge of theoretical and research-based instructional practices related to students' literacy development, language acquisition, reading, writing, and communication, including knowledge of: - a.
-Cognitive, linguistic, motivational and sociocultural foundations of reading, writing, speaking, and listening development; - b.
-Students' literacy development from birth through high school; - c.
-Students' cultural and linguistic (e.g., different dialects, languages other than English) histories as a resource for literacy development and instruction;
+- 1.1.
+Content Knowledge.
+Educator candidates must demonstrate knowledge of theoretical and research-based instructional practices related to students' literacy development, language acquisition, reading, writing, and communication, including knowledge of: - (a) Cognitive, linguistic, motivational and sociocultural foundations of reading, writing, speaking, and listening development; - (b) Students' literacy development from birth through high school; - (c) Students' cultural and linguistic (e.g., different dialects, languages other than English) histories as a resource for literacy development and instruction; - (d) Developmentally appropriate and diverse instructional practices that support equitable learning opportunities and success of all students which may include: - 1.
+Access points and scaffolds embedded in instructional materials or developed by educators for teaching students with advanced reading skills, students with significant reading deficiencies; and - 2.
+Providing evidence-based, multi-sensory interventions for students with characteristics of dyslexia; - (e) Oral language as a basis for reading development, including knowledge of students' dialect or different language characteristics (including students who are unable to use and/or access spoken language), and semantics, and discourse level skills);